reigningforest/mlds_hackathon_2024_soccer/README.md

 Hello, thank you for checking out our repository!

+## Messi Data’s Playbook: Optimizing Lineups and Substitutions with AI
+This project focuses on analyzing soccer match data and developing an AI-powered lineup recommendation and substitution system.

 ---
 ## Virtual Environment Set Up
 You will need to have python3 and anaconda installed.
 If these are not installed, please install them.